-A connected to the above is the value of token\ttl.
+A connected to the above is the value of token_ttl.
 If specified, it should be an integer value, a number of seconds for which the authentication tokens are issued.
-If not specified, the default value of $1800 = 30 \times 60$ , i.e. 30 minutes, is used.
+If not specified, the default value of $1800 = 30 \times 60$, e.g. 30 minutes, is used.
 Note that authentication is not re-issued automatically by the server.
-A client may examine the token, namely its exp claim [25], in order to estimate whether the token is still valid or a password authentication is required.
+A client may examine the token, namely its exp claim [26], in order to estimate whether the token is still valid or a password authentication is required.

-If the authnz object is linked with a database which stores the ACL-related information and exposes the 2.5.2 AclProvider endpoint, then caching of such information is performed.
-For this purpose, the cache\ttl controls when cache invalidation should occur (this should be an integer number, in seconds).
+If the authnz object is linked with a database which stores the ACL-related information and exposes the 2.6.2 AclProvider endpoint, then caching of such information is performed.
+For this purpose, the cache_ttl controls when cache invalidation should occur (this should be an integer number, in seconds).
 If not specified, a default value of 60 (1 minute) is used.